stepbrobd/ysun/static/txts/nix.md

 "reproducible", but hard to maintain.
 Instead, use [Nix Flakes](https://nixos.wiki/wiki/Flakes), think of it as a way to pin channels to a specific commit, so you can get the same result every time if the same flake inputs are given.

-While Nix Flakes are still marked as "experimental", but
+While Nix Flakes are still marked as
+"experimental", but
 [it does not mean it's unstable](https://determinate.systems/posts/experimental-does-not-mean-unstable).
 Members of the Nix community are already using flakes at scale, I don't really see any way of flakes being removed from Nix.

-If you installed Nix using the Nix Installer, you should already have flakes enabled.
+If you installed Nix using the DetSys Nix Installer, you should already have flakes enabled.
 If not, prefix all `nix` commands with
 `nix --extra-experimental-features "nix-command flakes"`.
 If you see something like